Agoric/documentation/main/getting-started/deploying.md

 Via the REPL associated with the wallet, developers can use all the on-chain commands that deployment scripts use to deploy contracts and Dapps.

-Each `deploy.js` runs in its own temporary process, connected to `ag-solo`, through which it can reach the chain."
+Each `deploy.js` runs in its own temporary process, connected to `ag-solo`, through which it can reach the chain.

 ## Contract deployment